 Extratropical responses to MJO kicks have been extensively described in the literature (see Zhang 2005 for a review).
 In Cassou (2008), a novel approach more relevant to forecasting issues relies on the combination of both tropical and extratropical NAE clusters to investigate how the MJO influences the known and independent North Atlantic modes on medium-range timescales.
 Within this framework, evidence is presented that that the MJO controls part of the distribution and sequences of the four daily NAE-WR in winter.
-For the eight MJO phases and for lags of up to +15 days (MJO in advance), the number of occurrences of each NAE-WR is counted and compared to its mean excitation computed over the total sampling period (Fig. 4).
 Phase 3 of the MJO (enhanced convection over the Indian Ocean) is not discriminative for the NAO regimes at lag 0, whereas ~10 days later the probability of a NAO- event occurring is reduced by ~40% and is mostly compensated for by an increase of ~60% in the probability of NAO+.
-The opposite is found for phase 6, which shows an increase of NAO- occurrence probability building up to ~70% for lags greater than 10 days with NAO+ less probable.
+The opposite is found for phase

+6, which shows an increase of NAO- occurrence probability building up to ~70% for lags greater than 10 days with NAO+ less probable.
 The AR regime seems to be less affected by the progress of the MJO, its occurrence being simply reduced by construction when NAO+ or NAO- regimes are dominant (phases 3-4 and 7, respectively).
 S-BL occurrence is also weakly altered, except at short lag time in phase 6 (enhanced excitation) before NAO- maturation.
 The changes in the regime distribution occur progressively in accordance with the nominal 7-8-day persistence of the eight MJO phases.

-Fig. 4 constitutes a contingency table providing evidence that phases 3 and 6 of the MJO can be interpreted as precursors of NAO+ and NAO- regimes, respectively.
-The days following phase 3 are dominated by a mid-latitude low-frequency anomalous wave train that originates in the eastern Pacific, stretches across the North American continent and propagates eastwards following the Northern Hemispheric waveguide.
-Its penetration along the North Atlantic mean storm track (40°-60°N) is associated with dominant anticyclonic synoptic-scale wave breakings (AWBs) known as precursors for NAO+ (Benedict et al 2004, Franzke et al 2004) from a lag of ~6 days onwards.
+The physical mechanisms at the origin of the teleconnection are complex.
+The days following phase 3 of the MIO are dominated by a mid-latitude low-frequency anomalous wave train that originates in the eastern Pacific, stretches across the North American continent and propagates eastwards following the Northern Hemispheric waveguide.
+Its penetration along the North Atlantic mean storm track (400-60oN) is associated with dominant anticyclonic synoptic-scale wave breakings (AWBs) known as precursors for NAO+ (Benedict et al 2004, Franzke et al 2004) from a lag of ~6 days onwards.
 The opposite picture emerges for the days following phase 6 of the MJO.
 The proportion of AWBs is clearly reduced from a lag of +6 days onwards in that case.
 This reduction is almost entirely controlled by very high-frequency transients, which is consistent with the preferred in situ development of NAO- events associated with more frequent cyclonic wave breakings, and contrasts with NAO+ events, in which intermediate- frequency eddy activity has a role (Feldstein 2003).
 For NAO-, there is no signal coming from the Pacific; height anomalies originating from Europe and propagating westwards are found instead from a lag of 0 to +6 days, before the development of a quasi-standing pattern projecting on NAO-.